agherzan/meta-raspberrypi/docs/layer-contents.md

 ## Images

-* rpi-hwup-image
-  * Hardware up image

-* rpi-basic-image
-  * Based on rpi-hwup-image with some added features (ex: splash)

 * rpi-test-image
-  * Image based on rpi-basic-image which includes most of the packages in this layer and some media samples.
+  * Image based on core-image-base which includes most of the packages in this layer and some media samples.

+For other uses it's recommended to base images on `core-image-minimal` or `core-image-base` as appropriate.
+The old image names (`rpi-hwup-image` and `rpi-basic-image`) are deprecated.